 Like any government assistance program, Section 8 in Bossier City involves many rules, regulations, and red tape.
 Everyone at every step of the program has to abide by these, including landlords, tenants, and the HABC.
 Check out the table below for an idea about each party’s obligations.

 Determine applicants’ eligibility and issue vouchers

-Find suitable housing and complete all required paperwork before the voucher expires
+Find a suitable home and complete all necessary papers before the voucher expires